paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 157

-**Texto original:**
-A company stores data in an Amazon Aurora PostgreSQL DB cluster.
-The company must store all the data for 5 years and must delete all the data after 5 years.
-The company also must indefinitely keep audit logs of actions that are performed within the database.
-Currently, the company has automated backups configured for Aurora.
-Which combination of steps should a solutions architect take to meet these requirements?
-(Choose two.)

-**Tradução:**
 Uma empresa armazena dados em um cluster Amazon Aurora PostgreSQL.
 A empresa deve armazenar todos os dados por 5 anos e excluí-los após esse período.
 A empresa também deve manter indefinidamente logs de auditoria de ações realizadas no banco de dados.
 Atualmente, a empresa possui backups automáticos configurados para o Aurora.
 Quais combinações de etapas um arquiteto de soluções deve realizar para atender a esses requisitos?
 (Escolha duas.)